Clear and practical employment law advice

 How Fortune Law can help

-Claims by employees or the handling of poor performance by employees are particularly demanding for businesses in terms of cost, time and personal resources.
+Claims by employees or the handling of poor performance by employees are also particularly demanding for businesses in terms of cost, time and personal resources.
 Litigation of any sort is best avoided where possible and preparation is often the key to achieve this.

 At Fortune Law, we regularly advise on employment disputes including breach of contract matters during and post-employment.
 We are acutely aware of the types of problems that lead to excessive costs being unnecessarily spent by both parties on such matters.